mercadopago/devsite-docs/guides/online-payments/marketplace/checkout-pro/create-marketplace.en.md

 To begin, you need to:

-1. Register a Marketplace application.
+1. Register an application and then edit its **Redirect URI**.
 2. Request your sellers to connect.
 3. Create payment preferences on behalf of your sellers.

 ## 1. How to create your application

-Create your application by accessing [this link](https://applications.mercadopago.com/), checking the option **MP Connect / Marketplace Mode** and the scopes `read`, `write` and `offline_access`.

-You must also complete a **Redirect URI** where the sellers will be redirected in order to be linked correctly.
+Create your application by accessing [this link](https://www.mercadopago[FAKER][URL][DOMAIN]/developers/panel), then edit its settings and complete the **Redirect URI** where the sellers will be redirected in order to be linked correctly.

 Once the application has been created, you will get the `APP_ID` (application identifier) required for the next step.